rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ### Not making the best use of your time

 - We all have limited time.
-Focusing on certifications whose knowledge isnt used directly anytime soon isnt a great use of time.
+Focusing on certifications which arent useful anytime soon are a waste of time.
-- Additionally certifications require a fair bit of maintenance time too as most of them need to be renewed in 1/2/3 years.
+- Certifications have a fair bit of maintenance time too as most of them need to be renewed in 1/2/3 years.
 - Aiming for all the certifications of a specific cloud may seem like a great advertisement for your profile but its very redundant and seems like an attempt to get validated by others.
+  - Eg: Folks maintaining a cloud expert cert as well as the fundamental one even though its redundant.
-- Having a lot of varied certs can give a sense of a "Jack of all trades" profile.
+- Having a variety of certs can give a sense of a "Jack of all trades" profile.
 Not ideal when we have many experienced job postings out there requiring specialist skills.
 - Maintaining a lot of certifications leads to sacrificing time from somewhere else - health, work, family or other avenues of tech community contribution(Open source contributions, technical blogs, knowledge sessions, StackOverflow posts etc).

 ## Developing a balanced plan